Ricardicus/quiz/README.md

 # About

 This is a Node.js app made for a quiz-walk at a party.
-It was made by me and my partner for our 25st birtday party.
+It was made by me and my girlfriend for our 25st birtday party.

 # Modify